alper/alpernl/content/posts/week-248/index.md

 Then on Friday it was tying off some odds and ends (I added [a view back and forward](https://twitter.com/#!/erwblo/status/147692033107169280) for Fast Moving Targets [year end project](https://twitter.com/#!/erwblo/status/147692033107169280)) and preparing for the [Open Coop](http://www.opencooperatie.nl/) party.

 [![The proceedings continue](http://farm8.staticflickr.com/7025/6522072477_4ec4fc215c.jpg)](http://www.flickr.com/photos/alper/6522072477/ "The proceedings continue by illustir, on Flickr")

+[^1]: Me writing this is still a bit of residual fiero.